-At Kevin Postol Family and Cosmetic Dentistry, we want to make sure you have access to the dental care you need, which is why accept a wide variety of dental insurance plans.
+At Kevin F. Postol, DDS we want to make sure you have access to the dental care you need, which is why accept a wide variety of dental insurance plans.
 If you are a new patient or if you have changed dental insurance recently, we recommend contacting our office to ask whether or not your insurance plan is accepted.
 Our friendly office manager, Robin, would be more than happy to contact your insurance company to inquire about coverage.

 Having dental insurance doesn't necessarily mean your procedure is covered--but you can still get the dental work you need.